grimmelm/ctech404/ctech402/module_2/M2_Codio_PROJECT-Remove-Append/exercise_specs.md

 **This is problematic, because students won't realize they need to use a second list.
 Trying to `remove()` elements from the main list will fail and students don't have the information they need to understand why it's failing.
 Better to ask students just to make a list of only the prime numbers from the list they are given?
 For added difficulty, we could ask them to print that list in ascending numerical order. -JG**

+**Could we give them a hint that they should use two lists, or just go ahead with your sorted prime number idea? -GI**

 #Option 1:
 A prime number is a whole number which is only divisble than 1 and itself.
 <code>exercise.py</code> contains a list of integer values.